CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 5. Return an array containing the product and sorted from smallest to largest.
 6. Segregate 0s and 1s in an array
 7. find subarray with given sum
 8. Given an array.
 Calculate the maximum sum of `k` consecutive elements
+9. Find the closest value to zero from an array of positives and negatives

 # MATRIX
 30.